SumoLogic/sumologic-documentation/docs/csa/data-lakes.md

 #### Step 7: Analyze security data

-Once you connect your data lake to Sumo Logic, you can start analyzing security data.
+Once you connect your data sources in Sumo Logic, you can start analyzing security data.
 Cloud Security Analytics is built on a security-first principle.
 It is designed to analyze security data with real-time threat detection, compliance reporting, and dashboards.
 Our cloud-native architecture unifies security events and investigations across multiple cloud platforms, including AWS, Azure, and Google Cloud Platform.

 #### Step 8: Monitor your data

-With security data flowing in from your data lake, you can continuously monitor and analyze your data to identify potential threats and respond proactively.
+With security data flowing in, you can continuously monitor and analyze your data to identify potential threats and respond proactively.
 Our platform is also updated with the latest security content from our Sumo Logic Threat Labs team.
 This team moves quickly to support customers in crisis, like when the Log4j vulnerability surfaced.
 They continuously monitor and analyze data to identify threats, both known and unknown.

 ## Collect logs from external data lakes​